benhoyt/benhoyt.github.com/writings/2020-07-01-generics-for-go.md

 design of Haskell, and was involved in adding generics to Java back in 2004.
-Rob Pike, one of Go's creators, had asked Wadler if he would "<span>be interested in helping us get polymorphism right (and/or figuring out what 'right' means) for some future version of Go</span>", and this paper is their response to Pike's request.</p>
+Rob Pike, one of Go's creators, had asked Wadler if he would "<span>be interested in helping us get polymorphism right (and/or figuring out what 'right' means) for some future version of Go</span>"; this paper is the response to Pike's request.</p>

 <p>The 2020 proposal suggests adding optional type parameters to functions
 and types, allowing generic algorithms and generic container types,